antham/doc-hunt/README.md

 ### Update

-To record everything change run :
+To record every changes run :

 ```
 doc-hunt update
 ```

-Commit new version of .doc-hunt in your repository.
+Commit this new version of .doc-hunt in your repository.